Ketamine Assisted Therapy

 3. Dosing Sessions

-There are four dosing sessions, each lasting 120 minutes and conducted in person.
+There are four alternative treatment sessions for eligible patients, each lasting 120 minutes and conducted in person.
 Each session includes a brief preparation talk and a breathing/mindfulness exercise to promote relaxation before the experience.
 These sessions are led by a therapist and a medical professional.

 Exploration